 from 8:20 – 11:00 AM

-Option Two: An afternoon program that meets Monday, Tuesday, Wednesday and Thursday afternoons
+Option Three: An afternoon program that meets Monday, Tuesday, Wednesday, Thursday and Friday afternoons

 from 12:00 – 2:40 PM.

 5 day Pre-K program that meets Monday – Friday from 8: 20 AM – 1:00 PM

 The following learning objectives outline the academic groundwork for the year.

 Spiritual development is an essential part of our Catholic Preschool program.
 It is the preparation time for more formal instruction in the years ahead.
 Religious readiness involves the development of a positive self-image in relationship to a loving God.
 This basis for a deep love of God comes from the examples set by the family and the spiritual life of the parish community.
 Classroom prayer, songs and age appropriate prayer services prepare students to participate in the celebrations of the Church.